 What is replaced when my diff is rebuilt?

 The first thing that is done is to clean all of the parts thoroughly.
 Differentials are very messy and cleaning all of the parts will make defects and wear more noticeable.
 We replace all of the seals, bearings, and hardware.
 On limited slip units the clutch discs and friction discs are heat treated and nitride coated.
 On M Variable diffs the viscous pump is inspected and tested.
 All internals are inspected and replaced if worn or damaged.
 Some parts get re-used as they are low or no-wear pieces.
 Our diff specialist also shims and aligns the diff correctly, which is absolutely crucial.
 This is actually the most time-consuming portion of the build because it has to be just right.
 We take the time to build and check all of the correct clearances and tolerances to ensure the complete diff functions just as it should.
 The diff does not work properly if it's not built right and if you're not happy with the final result then we won't be either.
 You're getting back a diff that is effectively brand-new and maybe built a bit better than even a factory rebuild!

 How long does it take?

 How is a diff shipped?

 We ship by UPS Ground.
 Air options are available as well but diffs are very heavy and shipping costs are high.
 Freight shipping is not required.
 We over-pack every diff in a double-core box with foam padding to ensure it makes it to your destination without damage or delay.
 The packaging is so robust you can usually re-use the shipping box and foam packing to send in your core.
 You can re-use the box and the foam packing but use new tape on the top and bottom to seal it.
-Every diff ships without fluid and without the cover attached (if so ordered).
+Every diff ships without fluid and without a cover.

 What is the break-in?